ryan-wee/datacleaningproject/CodeBook.md

 # Code Book

-This code book summarizes the final data fields contained within the processed tidy data within `tidy.txt`.
+This code book summarises the final data fields contained in the processed tidy dataset as shown in `tidy.txt`.

 ## Identifiers